-You cannot get a dedicated IP on a shared hosting server - all server users share the server's IP.
+If you're hosting a website on a shared server, your IP is not dedicated but shared - just like other resources.
 Sharing IP addresses has been common due to the internet’s expansion, causing the need to share digital “real estate”.

 Not all websites need dedicated IPs - it's recommended for high-traffic websites and websites that need regular FTP access.
 If you own a small-to-medium sized website, shared IP will do just fine.

 Many web hosts offer dedicated IP address at a higher, business-focused rate.
 Primarily, they serve the needs of those groups who don’t want to share digital space with an outside group for risk of security breaches, volume overflow, and other resources.